lukso-network/docs/docs/learn/digital-assets/metadata-management/edit-token-metadata.md

 </Tabs>

-## Execute the metadata update
+## Set data on token

-Once you have the data key and value (with the encoded VerifiableURI in it), simply call the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the Token contract.
+Once you have the data key and value (with the encoded VerifiableURI in it), simply call the [`setData()`](../../../contracts/contracts/ERC725/ERC725.md#setdata) function of the Token contract.

 <Tabs groupId="deployment">
   <TabItem value="up" label="Update metadata with a Universal Profile">

-In order to update the metadata using your Universal Profile, the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the contract can not be called directly.
-Instead, you have to generate the payload of the transaction and execute it by calling the [`execute()`](../../contracts/contracts/ERC725/ERC725.md#execute) function of the Universal Profile.
+In order to update the metadata using your Universal Profile, the [`setData()`](../../../contracts/contracts/ERC725/ERC725.md#setdata) function of the contract can not be called directly.
+Instead, you have to generate the payload of the transaction and execute it by calling the [`execute()`](../../../contracts/contracts/ERC725/ERC725.md#execute) function of the Universal Profile.

 ```ts title="scripts/attachAssetMetadataAsUP.ts"
 // ...